-At the beginning of our spring semester, my lead teacher mentioned to me an add for a Montessori school (Suzuki) looking for assistant teachers.
+At the beginning of our spring semester, my lead teacher mentioned to me an advertisement for a Montessori school (The Suzuki School in Atlanta) looking for assistant teachers.
 I wondered "What does Montessori mean?"
 Having no knowledge of it prior to this, I did some research and immediately became interested in this approach to learning.
 I applied for the position and set up an informational tour of the facilities.
-I was in love!
-The environment, materials, the subjects and concepts they were being introduced to blew my mind.
+I was in love: the environment, materials, the subjects and concepts they were being introduced to blew my mind.
 I was so compelled to learn and see more.
-Thankfully I was given that opportunity and offered the position!
+Thankfully I was given that opportunity and offered the position.

 Now with an even closer look at the kids in action inside of a Montessori room, I had no doubt in my mind what my goal would be: to become a Montessori guide.
 The way the children gravitated to the lessons, intrinsically created a love for learning, nature, and each other truly inspired me to gain my certification.
-I applied, was accepted into an MTEI training cohort, and the rest as they say is history.
+I applied, was accepted into an MTEI Early Childhood training cohort, and the rest, as they say, is history.
 I can honestly say that I've learned so much from my Montessorian experiences and am continuing to learn everyday.
 I have grown, not just as a guide but as a human being.
-My journey continues to astonish, and I am very excited to see where the path takes me next!
+My journey continues to astonish me and those around me, and I am very excited to see where the path takes me next!